spoonfloor/baby-eats/docs/migrations.md

    • section_id is always written as NULL.
    • recipe_sections and section_contexts untouched.

-Phase 1 is complete when the editor behaves consistently under the two-level model despite the old DB still being present.
+Phase 1 is complete when the editor behaves consistently under the two-level grouped-numbering model despite the old DB still being present.

 ==============================================
 PHASE 2 — DATABASE CLEANUP (AFTER EDITOR IS STABLE)